BlauerPlanet/TUBAF/README.md

 However in the Bibliography, some minor tweaks from the user could be necessary (e.g. adding missing spaces (Leerzeichen); adding unpubl. next to the year of unpublished thesis).
 For Citations with more than 5 authors: the bibliography will only show these first five authors and then et al.
+Between the last to authors or the last displayed author and the et al. the &-symbol will be shown according to the citation rules by FECO.

 ## How to use within Zotero